Azure/azure-sdk/releases/2019-09-17/2019-09-17-java-preview3.md

 ## Changelog
 Detailed change logs are linked to in the Quick Links below.
 Here are some critical call outs.

-* Designed based on the [Azure SDK Design Guidelines for Java][java-guidelines], resulting in a consistent API design and common feature set such as HTTP retries, logging, transport protocols, authentication protocols, etc.
+* Designed based on the [Azure SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html), resulting in a consistent API design and common feature set such as HTTP retries, logging, transport protocols, authentication protocols, etc.
 * Modernized API making use of Java 8 features such as streams, new date / time, functional interfaces, etc, to offer an improved and more productive developer experience.
 * Synchronous and asynchronous APIs offer developers simplicity for simple cases, and full asynchronousity when performance and scalability matters.
 Reactive streams are offered using [Project Reactor](http://projectreactor.io).